 In response to my silent cry, his arms slide around me slowly and powerfully.
 One hand travels up my back under my hair to my neck while the other wraps possessively around my body, crushing me to him.
-I gasp at the force with which he is holding me but I don’t let go.
+I gasp at the force with which he’s holding me, but I don’t let go.
 When he stands with me in his arms, I wrap my legs around him and cling to him like a vine.
 I can’t see where he’s taking me, but I assume that we are walking past the prior pool party when I hear familiar voices suddenly fall silent.
 He stops walking and I hear the ring of the elevator.
 I don’t want to concentrate anymore.
 I just keep my eyes closed, hold on tight, and disappear into this moment with this man who I love so much.

-I’m not 100% certain because the site doesn’t tell me, but I think that the necklace that I used as a reference of Christian’s commitment gift is made of tungsten.
+A/N: I’m not 100% certain because the site doesn’t tell me, but I think that the necklace that I used as a reference of Christian’s commitment gift is made of tungsten.
 The only other thing it could be is blackened silver, but silver doesn’t cost as much as this necklace does—so for the sake of the story, it’s tungsten.

 “Room at the Inn” is a Biblical reference.
 When the Virgin Mother Mary was carrying the Messiah Jesus, she and Joseph traveled back to Bethlehem for a census (the King James version says “taxed.”
 Either way, he had to go back to Bethlehem).
 Everyone had come to Bethlehem for the same reason.
 As a result, Joseph and Mary had to sleep in a manger that night because there was no room at the inn, which is why Jesus was born in a manger.

 I don’t know if “PG” is universal, so I’m not going to assume.
 The last time I did that, I got slammed for Marco Polo.
-“PG” is a trademark used for a movie rating indicating that admission will be granted to persons of all ages but that parental guidance is advised in the case of children.
+“PG” is a trademark used for a movie rating indicating that admission will be granted to persons of all ages, but that parental guidance is advised in the case of children.
 Of course, Ana’s make-out session with Christian that night couldn’t be considered “PG” (maybe PG-13), but she mainly wanted to make sure it wasn’t rated “R”…

-Ripley’s Believe It or Not! deals in bizarre events and items so strange and unusual that readers might question the claims.
+Ripley’s Believe It or Not! deals in bizarre events and items so strange and unusual that readers and viewers might question the claims.
 It’s a show that comes on in America and I’m sure it’s probably shown outside of the States as well in other countries.
 They have museums and other attractions as well.